 - The reason one spouse desires the sale

-- The impact of selling on minor children
+- The impact of selling on your children

-- Alternatives to selling, like buying out the other spouse’s interest
+- Alternatives to selling, including buying out the other spouse’s interest

-Often, judges try to avoid a forced sale if it will harm one spouse, like depriving them of their primary residence.
-Overall, the court aims for an equitable solution agreeable to both parties.
+Judges often try to avoid a forced sale if it harms one spouse, such as depriving them of their primary residence.
+Overall, the court aims for an equitable solution that is agreeable to both parties.

 Instead of pursuing forced sales, couples should first seek mediation assistance or negotiate through divorce attorneys.
 Litigation is time-consuming and costly.
-That said, understanding the partition process and your rights is wise if your spouse pressures you to sell against your wishes.
+Hence, understanding the partition process and your rights is wise if your spouse pressures you to sell the property against your wishes.

 Divorce raises the stakes when spousal conflict over home sales occurs.
-It’s crucial to engage a divorce lawyer to ensure your rights are upheld.
+This is mainly the reason why engaging with a divorce lawyer can be a wise move, as it ensures your rights are upheld.

 An attorney can prevent your spouse from: